Princess Luisa of Naples and Sicily: Marriage (1790–1802)

-On 15 August 1790, Maria Luisa was wed with her first cousin Ferdinand, Grand Duke of Tuscany.
-The wedding ceremony took place in Florence.
+On 15 August 1790, Maria Luisa married her cousin Ferdinand, Grand Duke of Tuscany, by proxy.
+The in person ceremony took place in Vienne on September 19th.
 Her husband ruled the Grand Duchy of Tuscany until 1790, but was forced into exile due to the Treaty of Aranjuez, in which he was to, by Napoleon, make way for the Kingdom of Etruria.

 The couple both went into exile and lived in Vienna, the capital of the Austrian Empire, which was ruled by Archduke Ferdinand's elder brother, Emperor Francis II.
 Soon, Ferdinand was compensated by being given the secularized lands of the Archbishop of Salzburg as Grand-Duke of Salzburg.